sqlxpert/lights-off-aws/README.md

 Do you forget to turn the lights off?
 Now you can:

-- Stop, restart and back up EC2 instances and RDS/Aurora databases based on cron-style schedules in their tags.
+- Stop, restart and back up EC2 instances and RDS/Aurora databases with cron-style schedules in their tags.

-- Set AWS Backup schedules in resource tags, not central backup plans.
+- Set, and view, AWS Backup schedules in resource tags, not central backup plans.

 - Easily deploy this solution across multiple AWS accounts and regions.